rubixchain/learn/learn/docs/developer-guides/setup/run-locally.md

 ## Confirm the node is operational and connected to the bootstraps.
 Check for below in the logs.

 ![Bootstrap connection check](/img/bootstrap_verify.png)

+Once you have successfully started a local Rubix Node, you can proceed to [create a DID](./did-creation.md).
+Connecting to [mainnet](./subnet.md/) and custon [subnet](./subnet.md) is explained after DID creation.